Free no-obligation site survey · Nationwide coverage Contact Us

 Across Greater London, the walls that come forward for coating tend to belong to a handful of recurring families:

-Each family has its own failure patterns and its own preparation needs, and several of them sit in conservation areas where the choice of finish is not entirely the owner’s to make.
+Each family has its own failure patterns and its own preparation needs.
+Several of them sit in conservation areas.
+There, the choice of finish isn’t entirely the owner’s to make.

-Commercial Wall Coating London on a London building
+Commercial Wall Coating & Painting London on a London building

 Why we survey first: no two roofs in London are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 A process built for occupied buildings

-Almost every commercial building we look at in the capital is occupied and trading, so the survey covers more than the wall.
-Alongside substrate identification, moisture readings and a defect map, the surveyor plans access, protection and sequencing: how scaffold or powered access fits the site, how entrances stay open, how noisy preparation is timed.
+Almost every commercial building we look at in the capital is occupied and trading.
+So our survey covers more than just the wall.
+Alongside substrate identification, moisture readings and a defect map, our surveyor plans access, protection and sequencing.
+They work out how scaffold or powered access fits the site, how entrances stay open, and how noisy preparation is timed.
 The written specification then sets out repairs, system and programme before any price is discussed.
-That routine holds across the whole of Greater London, from Croydon in the south to Enfield in the north and from Wembley across to Romford, with the same surveyor-first standard at every address.
+That routine holds across the whole of Greater London, from Croydon in the south to Enfield in the north and from Wembley across to Romford.
+We apply the same surveyor-first standard at every address.

 When we advise against coating

-London’s stock includes plenty of walls that should not be coated, or not yet.
+London’s stock includes plenty of walls that shouldn’t be coated, or not yet.
 Stucco and brick in conservation areas may need consent and a breathable, like-for-like approach rather than a modern film.
-Walls kept wet by failed parapets, blocked downpipes or raised external levels need those defects cured first, because a coating over trapped moisture fails from behind.
+Walls kept wet by failed parapets, blocked downpipes or raised external levels need those defects cured first.
+A coating over trapped moisture fails from behind.
 Live structural movement calls for an engineer before a decorator.
-And some painted facades have so many failing historic layers that full removal, not another coat, is the only honest starting point.
-Where the survey finds these conditions, the report says so, with the better-value route set out alongside.
+Some painted facades have so many failing historic layers that full removal, not another coat, is the only honest starting point.
+Where our survey finds these conditions, our report says so, with the better-value route set out alongside.

 Commercial wall coating survey near London